-Breeders shown in this List are members of the Pygmy Goat Club in 2021 or 2022 and have applied to be included by fully completing the Breeders List Application Form, and they have supplied CAE and Johne's accreditation certificates where specified.
+Breeders shown in this List are members of the Pygmy Goat Club in 2022 and have applied to be included by fully completing the Breeders List Application Form, and they have supplied CAE and Johne's accreditation certificates where specified.

 If you are a PGC member in the current calendar year and you wish to be added to this list please complete the Breeders List Application Form.
 If you wish your details to be changed or removed from this list please contact Dawn Abbott using the details on the Breeders List Application Form.